w3c/market-data-odrl-profile/ActionsAndPurposes.md

+* Only applicable to Realtime?
+* Internal/External use

 ## SIXX

 Non-display Information Usage means all accessing, processing or consumption of Real-time Data, whether or not connected with any other use of Data, for a purpose other than in support of its display or distribution, i.e. for the following Purposes of Usage: